 November 10, 2011 Adrienne Publicover, Michelle Press and William Enger, in conjunction with the LMA, hosted two California Claims Handling Seminars in Lloyd's Old Library.

 Wilson Elser Wins ERISA Case in Appellate Court, Third Circuit

 September 20, 2011

 The appellate court vacated the district court's ruling that the defendant, a global insurance company acting as a third-party administrator of company's long-term disability plan (under ERISA), arbitrarily and capriciously denied long-term disability benefits to the plaintiff.

-Wilson Elser's Life, Health, Disability and ERISA practice was featured in the May 2011 issue of Lawyer Monthly.
+August 16, 2011 Wilson Elser s Life, Health, Disability and ERISA practice was featured in the May 2011 issue of Lawyer Monthly.

 Adrienne C. Publicover to give update on life insurance law at Western Claim Conference in June in California

 April 22, 2009 Adrienne C. Publicover (Partner-San Francisco) will be a speaker at the Western Claim Conference to be conducted in Indian Wells, CA, on June 14-16.
 She will give a talk entitled Life Insurance Case Law Update-the Issues and Trends.